muralipala1504/deepshell-ui/README.md

 Now open in browser:

 ```bash

 http://localhost:8001

 ```

 👉 If remote, replace localhost with your server IP.

-🛑 Stopping the Server

-In the terminal where run_deepshell.py is running, press:

-Ctrl + C
+🛑 To stop server: hit Ctrl + C in terminal.

 🤝 Contributing

-Contributions are always welcome!

-    Open issues
-    Submit PRs
+Open issues, submit PRs — contributions welcome!
 Help shape the future of Deepshell 🚀

-## 🤖 AI Assistance
+🤖 AI Assistance

-This project was developed with assistance from AI language models (e.g.,OpenAI GPT,Gemini 2.5 Flash) for tasks such as code generation, debugging, documentation drafting, and architectural guidance.
+This project was developed with help from AI models (OpenAI GPT, Gemini 2.5 Flash) for code, debugging, and docs.
-All outputs have been reviewed, tested, and validated by the maintainer.
+🛠️ All code has been reviewed, hardened, and validated by the maintainer.

 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+MIT Licensed.
+See LICENSE for details.

 🛣️ Roadmap

-Here are some planned improvements to Deepshell UI:

     🌙 Dark mode theme
-    💾 Persistent chat history (store + reload)
+    💾 Persistent chat history
-    📂 Export responses to file (save scripts directly) ⚡ Support for multiple LLM providers (OpenAI, Anthropic, Local LLMs) 🔄 Clear/Reset chat session button
+    📂 Save/export responses to file
+    ⚡ Multi‑LLM backend (OpenAI, Anthropic, Local LLMs) 🔄 Clear/reset chat sessions
-    🛠️ More sysadmin/devops‑friendly helpers (cloud CLI, ansible, terraform)
+    🛠️ More infra helpers (Cloud CLI, Ansible, Terraform, etc.)

 ⭐ Star this repo if you find it useful!

 ---